textpattern/textpattern.github.io/themes/naming-conventions-for-template-authors.md

-6. A possible sample Download Package, that Template Authors can download would be ideal, to have consistent results, once all involved Parties have agreed upon a convention, that does not cause any problems, with any further evolution of the TXP source code.
+6. A possible sample Download Package, that Template Authors can download would be ideal, to have consistent results, once all involved Parties have agreed upon a convention, that does not cause any problems, with any further evolution of the Textpattern source code.

 ##### Background and current Base Implementations of Templating work {#background_and_current_base_implementations_of_templating_work}

-1. The basic need for a naming convention has partly emerged, after various Tools, to work with template files have been created from the TXP Userbase.
+1. The basic need for a naming convention has partly emerged, after various Tools, to work with template files have been created from the Textpattern userbase.
 2. These Tools do exist in various forms and for different reasons, either in the form of plugins, modifications of the Source code and as extensions of External TextEditors to also ease the work on